Sykomaniac/commit-hooks/README.md

 # Pre-receive commit hook to check commit message format

-A commit hook written using pre-commit to check that commit message(s) in a branch match a required format.
+An example of pre-receive and commit-msg commit hooks written using pre-commit to check that commit message(s) match a required format.

 ### Todo:
 * Allow users to set commit format regex